aws-samples/cw-logs-insights-vpcfl-query/README.md

 ## Quick Start
-AWS Cloudwatch Log Insights is a power query tool allowing you to perform complex queries on log events stored in Cloudwatch Log Groups.
+Amazon CloudWatch Logs Insights is a power query tool allowing you to perform complex queries on log events stored in CloudWatch Log Groups.

 This is particularly useful to check legacy applications security group rules are still in use, or can be removed based on factual network traffic analysis.